- Eating white bread helped me lose weight 18 years ago

 Build healthy eating and exercise habits.
 A healthy weight will follow.

 Are you fairly regimented about what you eat?
 I was.
 For the first few years of my recovery I was scared to eat anything but what I describe at this link.
 But you can become more flexible!
-Sign up for my newsletter (below) and you’ll learn a strategy that helps you get from where you are now to eating white bread and all sorts of other foods you’ve blacklisted.
+Sign up for my newsletter (below) and you’ll learn a strategy that helps you get from where you are now to eating all sorts of foods you’ve blacklisted.
 Or if you’re eating mostly white bread, this weight-loss strategy will help you eat healthier choices more often.

 Do you have issues with eating white bread?